-Verbal – shouting, name calling, cursing or physical – hitting, pushing…these behaviors occur sometimes out of the blue, with no apparent reason; or because of a frustrating situation.
-We need to try to understand what is causing this, there is a reason.
+Verbal – shouting, name-calling, cursing or physical – hitting, pushing…these behaviors sometimes occur out of the blue, with no apparent reason, or because of a frustrating situation.
+We need to try to understand what is causing this; there is a reason.

 What to do: find out what happened right before the behavior started.
-Rule out pain, pain in Dementia often times causes a person to act aggressively.
+Rule out pain; pain in Dementia often times causes a person to act aggressively.
 Focus on the person’s feelings behind the words or actions.
-Don’t get upset, this will just make the situation worse.
+Don’t get upset; this will just make the situation worse.
 They can all tell when someone is upset.
 Speak slowly in a soft tone and be positive/reassuring.
 Use redirection skills.

-I had a client that told me she was exhausted one morning because someone drug her mattress out into the forest the night before.
+I had a client that told me she was exhausted one morning because someone drugs her mattress out into the forest the night before.
 (There was a group of trees visible from her living room window.)
 She had to bring it back in.
-Of course, I know this didn’t happen but what was the point of disagreeing with her.
+Of course, I know this didn’t happen, but what was the point of disagreeing with her?
 I told her that I would ask around to see if I could find out who played the prank.
 If I found out, we would go drag their mattress out into the forest that night and return the prank.
 Of course, she forgot about it, but the reply I gave satisfied her.

-Repeating a word, question or activity is common in Dementia.
+Repeating a word, question, or activity is common in Dementia.
 They may pace or undo what has just been done.
 Respond to rather than react to the behavior.
 Turn the behavior into an activity.
 “Come help me dry the dishes, dust, etc. Even if they have told you something 100 times, ask them something about what they just told you.
 If it isn’t harmful, just go with it.